 This dip is unbelievably good and it’s surprisingly so simple to make.
-I’m pretty sure it would be hard to find someone who didn’t love this dip at the next party you’re hosting.
-Cheesy, carb heavy, Mexican food goodness.
+I’m pretty sure it would be hard to find someone who didn’t love this dip at the next party you’re hosting (White Queso is always present at our Super Bowl party!).
+Cheesy, carb-heavy, Mexican food goodness.
 Enjoy!

 Queso Blanco Dip